ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 Traits are one of the anchors of the Rust type system.
 They allow you to define shared behavior and constraints for sets of types.

-They are similar to typeclasses in Haskell, interfaces in Java, and traits in Scala.
+They are similar to interfaces and typeclasses in other languages.

 Encoding the data type/primitive with a trait
 ---------------------------------------------